<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 IP Chain

-If the incoming request to Okta passes through any proxies, the IP addresses of those proxies will be stored in the format (client IP, proxy1, proxy2, ...).
-This is useful when working with trusted proxies.
+• If the request passes through proxies, Okta stores the addresses in the format client IP, proxy1, proxy2, ....

 Related References